affanansarii/Quiz/README.md

 Hey Guys,
 This is the Quiz App where you can play the quiz game.
 It is based on a multiple choice questions application.
-Where i used React, Redux and MUI Techs with the of these 3 skills i build the application.
+Where i used React, Redux and MUI Techs with the help of these 3 skills i build the application.
-Here are some images of the application and link of the application where you can go through the application.
+Here are some images of the application and link of the application where you can go through the application and enjoy it.

 # Deployed Link :-
 https://quiz-drab-beta-10.vercel.app/